adongardive/Module_05/README.md

 # Module 05 Notebook

-This repository contains the Jupyter notebook for Module 05, where we analyze the acceptance rates of different types of coupons based on various demographic and behavioral factors.
+This repository contains the Jupyter notebook for Amit Dongardive's Module 05 submission, where we analyze the acceptance rates of different types of coupons based on various demographic and behavioral factors.

 ## Overview